Jashpur district

 Jashpur district is a district of the central Indian state of Chhattisgarh bordering Jharkhand and Odisha.
 Jashpur Nagar is the administrative headquarters of the district.
-The district was formerly a princely state before Independence.
+The district was formerly a princely state before Indian independence.
 Highly mountainous and forested, Jashpur is known for its natural environment.

 Shri Ritesh Agrawal is the District Collector and Magistrate of Jashpur.
 He has previously served as DM Bijapur, CEO Zila Panchayat Bilaspur, Bastar, Dhamtari & Gariyaband.

 History

 During the British Raj Jashpur town was the capital of Jashpur State, one of the princely states of the Eastern States Agency.
 Merged with independent India in 1948, the last king before Independence was Vijay Bhushan Singh Ju Deo.

 Geography

-The north-south length of this district is about 150 km, and its east-west breadth is about 85 km.
+The north-south length of this district is about 150 km, while its east-west breadth is about 85 km.
 Its total area is 6,205 km^{2}.
-It is between 22° 17′ and 23° 15′ North latitude and 83° 30′ and 84° 24′ East longitude.
+It is between 22° 17′ and 23° 15′ north latitude and 83° 30′ and 84° 24′ east longitude.
 Geographical area was 6701 km^{2}.
-It is bordered by Balrampur district to the north, Gumla district of Jharkhand to the east, Simdega district of Jharkhand and Sundergarh district of Odisha to the southeast, Raigarh district to the southwest and Surguja district to the west.
+It is bordered by Balrampur district to the north, Gumla district of Jharkhand to the east, Simdega district of Jharkhand and Sundergarh district of Odisha to the southeast, Raigarh district to the southwest, and Surguja district to the west.

 It is divided geographically into two parts.
 The northern hilly belt is called the Upper Ghat.
 The remaining, southern part, is called Nichghat.

 The upper ghat runs from Loroghat Kastura, Narayanpur, Bagicha up to Surguja and Balrampur districts.
 This belt is a forest area and contains a reserve forest.
 It covers Sanna, Bagicha, and Narayanpur.
 The upper ghat is an extension plateau covering 1384 km^{2} which is about 1200 meters above sea level and is covered by a dense forest.
 The elevated plateau is called "Pat".
 The Upper Ghat is climbed through Loroghat.
 Loroghat is about 4 km in length and there are three turnings that are very dangerous.

 Nichghat is flat in general but also has many big mountains.
 In Jashpur Raigarh road there are two more ghats, Jhanda ghat before Kansabel and Belaghat after Kansabel.

 Major rivers in the Mahanadi basin are Ib and its tributaries such as Dorki, Maini, Kokiya, Utai, Khadung, Girma and Burhi.
 In the eastern part, rivers named Baki and Lava Nadi flow in the Brahmani basin.
 Lower Ganges part is mainly drained by Geor and Kanhar rivers.
 The drainage pattern is dendritic and is highly irregular, which is reflective of the topography.
 Irregular topography results in huge base flow through the streams and less recharge.